mrumi/MetaCompare2.0/README.md

 ```
 ~$ python metacompare.py -c S1.fa
 ```
-The output should be look like as follows:
+The output should look like as follows:
 ```
 Running Prodigal
 Running Diamond Blastx on ARGDB